Regret Optimal Control for Uncertain Stochastic Systems: Main Results

 We remark that, for each $\bm{\theta}^k \in \mathcal{D}$, the operators $\bm{\Psi}_x(\bm{\theta}^k)$ and $\bm{\Psi}_u(\bm{\theta}^k)$ in \eqref{eq:epigraphic_scenario_sdp_regret_bound} are the noncausal system responses associated with a benchmark policy that is optimal for the specific realization $\bm{\theta}^k$ of the uncertain system parameters.
 For each $\bm{\theta}^k \in \mathcal{D}$, enforcing \eqref{eq:epigraphic_scenario_sdp_regret_bound} hence requires to first evaluate the corresponding optimal closed-loop behavior in hindsight using \eqref{eq:clairvoyant_optimal_policy_definition}.
 Establishing regret guarantees relative to the clairvoyant optimal policy $\bm{\Psi}_u(\bm{\theta}^k)$, which is impossible to compute without knowledge of $\bm{\theta}^k$, constitutes our main motivation towards adopting sampling techniques in a competitive setting, shedding light on an interesting application of scenario optimization beyond those in stochastic model predictive control \cite{calafiore2012robust, prandini2012randomized}.

-\begin{remark} As the control horizon $T$ and the number of uncertainty samples in $\mathcal{D}$ increase, solving \eqref{eq:safe_robust_regret_minimization_epigraphic_scenario_sdp} via semidefinite programming may represent a major computational bottleneck.
+\begin{remark} Differently from the computationally efficient state-space representations of a regret optimal controller available for the case where the system dynamics are known and no safety constraints are imposed on the system \cite{sabag2021regretacc, sabag2021regret, goel2023regret}, our solution to the robust regret minimization problem relies on convex optimization.
+As the control horizon $T$ and the number of uncertainty samples in $\mathcal{D}$ increase, solving \eqref{eq:safe_robust_regret_minimization_epigraphic_scenario_sdp} via semidefinite programming may represent a major computational bottleneck.
 Indeed, \eqref{eq:safe_robust_regret_minimization_epigraphic_scenario_sdp} features $\delta = 1 + \frac{m(T-1)(2n + p(T-2))}{2}$ optimization variables and $N$ linear matrix inequality constraints of the form \eqref{eq:epigraphic_scenario_sdp_regret_bound}.
 As common in the predictive control literature \cite{munoz2016striped, zhang2021stochastic, sieber2021system} and inspired by time-invariant infinite horizon formulations, the computational burden can be alleviated by imposing a Toeplitz block structure on $\bm{\Phi}_u$, effectively reducing the number of optimization variables to $\hat{\delta} = 1 + m(n +p(T-2))$ – a linearly growing function of $T$.
-We will return to this point in Section~\ref{sec:numerical_results}, where we numerically show that this additional structure can substantially reduce the computational time, at the price of an only slight increase in conservativeness in our regret bound.
+We will return to this point in Section~\ref{sec:numerical_results}, where we numerically show that this additional structure can substantially reduce the computational time, at the price of an only slight increase in conservativeness in our regret bound (cf. Figure~\ref{fig:regret_bound} in the numerical results section).
 We also refer the interested reader to \cite{ahmadi2019dsos, zheng2017fast} for state-of-the-art techniques that leverage diagonal dominance and chordal sparsity to further improve scalability. \end{remark}